kaiAsmOne/buildrunner/README.md

 # Azure Pipeline for building MS Official Ubuntu Pipeline Agent

+## Note
+I published this repo while writing an article on my webpage regarding Runners / Pipeline Agents.
+I have not used this code for a while so it might need some minor modifications.
+I will run this pipeline ensuring it still works 100% and update this repo as needed.
+Have fun.

 ## Variable Group Setup
 Create a variable group in Azure DevOps with these variables: